Learn more about our Advertising Disclosure

 Once you’re settled into your new home in Louisiana, it’s time to get out and discover what New Orleans has to offer.
 No matter your interests, there’s something for everyone here:

-• Arts and culture: New Orleans features a variety of museums and cultural arts centers, including the The National WWII Museum, Blaine Kern's Mardi Gras World, New Orleans Pharmacy Museum, The Sydney and Walda Besthoff Sculpture Garden at NOMA, and New Orleans Museum of Art.
+• Arts and culture: You’ll find museums and cultural hubs throughout New Orleans, such as the The National WWII Museum, Blaine Kern’s Mardi Gras World, New Orleans Pharmacy Museum, and The Sydney and Walda Besthoff Sculpture Garden at NOMA.

 FAQ